vmorariu/figtree/readme.txt

 Because the MEX files are dynamically linked against ANN.dll, ANN.dll needs to be present in the system executable path.
-If ANN.dll is not in the path, then calling any of the MEX files in MATLAB will give an 'Invalid MEX file' message.
+If ANN.dll is not in the path, then calling any of the MEX files in Matlab will give an 'Invalid MEX file' message.

-NOTE: using addpath() seems to work only for telling MATLAB where to find the MEX file, but not where to find its dependencies (in our case ANN.dll).
+NOTE: using addpath() seems to work only for telling Matlab where to find the MEX file, but not where to find its dependencies (in our case ANN.dll).
 One way to fix this issue is to add the location of ANN.dll to the PATH environment variable.
 For example, assume the ANN.dll is located in